“I have the tools to get to the heart of things”

 I use a variety of proven, effective “tools”, (both traditional and non-traditional), to help you move beyond your obstacles and make the changes you want, because I’ve found that ‘talking alone’ is often not enough to heal many issues.

-These tools include: Talk Therapy; EMDR; Brainspotting; Mindfulness; Hypnotherapy; Body/Somatic Centered Psychotherapy and Energy Healing.
+These tools include: Talk Therapy; EMDR; Brainspotting; Mindfulness; Hypnotherapy; Body/Somatic Centered Psychotherapy; and Meditation.